adawenour/suggestotron/README.md

  Suggestotron

- Building a voting system allowing users to
+ Building a voting system to

 -Creat a resource called "topic"
 -Vote on topics